 Away from the fields, Kendal Calling’s commitment to supporting the local community and charities continues to go from strength to strength.
 In 2016 we donated over £40,000 in a number of ways.
 We’re currently working on our charity donations from an exciting 2017, so will have more information soon!
-Read on to see where the money goes to.
+Read on to see where the money went to last year.

 Alder Hey Children’s Charity provides vital funds to make Alder Hey in the Park a truly world-class patient-friendly hospital which sees over 270,000 young patients and their families every year.
 They have just launched a £30m fundraising appeal to make the new Alder Hey in the Park the best it can be and have currently raised over £20m so far.
 Funds raised are used to buy life-saving medical equipment, arts, play activities, and services that otherwise simply wouldn’t be available.
 From the thousands of crayons they give out to entertain young patients to amazing lifesaving equipment and ground-breaking research studies, the money donated to Alder Hey makes a remarkable difference.